Melangert/Torrent-Berry/README.md

 ./install.sh
 ```

-Then open `http://your-ip:8080` in your browser.
+Then open `http://your-ip:8080` in your browser or just click the link provided when it starts.

 ## Configuration